nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL unguided - Cognitive Services and deep learning.md

 1. Launch an instance of the command prompt from the Workbench

-2. Deploy the summarizer service using the CLI by running the following command:\
+2. Deploy the summarizer service using the CLI by running the following command:
-    \

     az ml service create realtime -n summarizer -c ..\\..\\aml\_config\\conda\_dependencies.yml -m dummy\_model.bin -f summarizer\_service.py -r python

-3. Test the deployed service with the following command (modify the parameter values to suit your actual deployment):\
+3. Test the deployed service with the following command (modify the parameter values to suit your actual deployment):
-    \

     az ml service run realtime -i summarizer.**\[mcwailab-xyz.location\]** -d \"I was driving down El Camino and stopped at a red light.
 It was about 3pm in the afternoon.
 The sun was bright and shining just behind the stoplight.
 This made it hard to see the lights.
 There was a car on my left in the left turn lane.
 A few moments later another car, a black sedan pulled up behind me.
 When the left turn light changed green, the black sedan hit me thinking that the light had changed for us, but I had not moved because the light was still red.
 After hitting my car, the black sedan backed up and then sped past me.
 I did manage to catch its license plate.
-The license plate of the black sedan was ABC123.\"
+The license plate of the black sedan was ABC123."

 4. Verify you get a summary back

 5. In a notepad or other location take note of the full Service ID (e.g., summarizer.mcwailab-xyz.location) and the authorization key, which you will need later in the lab.
-To get the authorization key for your deployed service, run the following command and take note of the PrimaryKey value in the output:\
+To get the authorization key for your deployed service, run the following command and take note of the PrimaryKey value in the output:

     ```
     az ml service keys realtime -i summarizer.[mcwailab-xyz.location]
     ```

 #### Exit criteria

--   You were able to successfully receive a summary for the submitted claim text, similar to the following:\
+-   You were able to successfully receive a summary for the submitted claim text, similar to the following:

     ![In the Command Prompt window, the previous text displays.](images/Hands-onlabunguided-CognitiveServicesanddeeplearningimages/media/image21.png "Command Prompt window")

--   You have retrieved and noted the authorization key, similar to the following:\
+-   You have retrieved and noted the authorization key, similar to the following:

     ![In the Command Prompt window, the previous command and its output display.
 At this time, we are unable to capture all of the information in the command prompt window.
 Future versions of this course should address this.](images/Hands-onlabunguided-CognitiveServicesanddeeplearningimages/media/image22.png "Command Prompt window")